jl3676/learning_hierarchy/README.md

 ### Saved fitting results
 - `fitting_results/`: folder containing saved model fitting results (likelihoods and parameter estimations), which can be loaded into `fit_models.ipynb` for analysis.

+## Task demo
+A demo of the full online behavioral task used for data collection is available [here](https://experiments-ccn.berkeley.edu/learning_hierarchy_task_demo/exp.html?id=demo).
+For a full description of the task, refer to our [paper](https://www.sciencedirect.com/science/article/pii/S0010027724002531).

 ## Citation